steele123/cobalt/README.md

 # Cobalt

 ## Status
-Cobalt is still currently working and is able to dodge games, there is around 1,000 users that use cobalt and it seems to be working flawlessly!
+Cobalt is being archieved due to the patch of the method cobalt uses to dodge the lobby, I am sure that there is a work around but I don't have the time/willpower to find one

 ## Download?
 Download the launcher from my [website](https://steele.gg/tools/cobalt)